What does NeuroGuides do?

 We are a social impact venture – a unique organization designed from the ground up to serve the needs of autistic people in all communities.

 We do not charge for a consultation visit.
 We just want to get to know you and see if we can help.

 There are no contracts and no burdens on already burdened individuals and families.
 If we can help work with you on affordability options, we certainly will.
 Work with us as you feel comfortable, part with us whenever you choose, and we will always remain a resource and guide to you and your family.

 We are serving others to make an investment to secure a unique, bright future in a neurodiverse culture.

 We are headquartered in Austin, Texas and go wherever we are needed to serve autistic persons and their families.
 Often, we are able to serve clients remotely through the use of video conferencing apps like Skype or FaceTime.
 If you’re concerned about our ability to provide services for your location, please contact us for more information.

 If you are looking for a public speaker for your organization, business, corporate entity, or educational institution, contact us to inquire about pricing, rates, and availability.
 Currently, we’re providing training on neurodiversity, building inclusive workplaces with several Fortune 500 companies, and governmental entities.
-We would be delighted to come share our vision for building a culture of true neurodiversity for your workplace, organization or community.
+We would be delighted to come share our vision for building a culture of true neurodiversity for your business or organization.

 Who are you?

-We started off with a force of one – NeuroGuides CEO and Chief Guide, J. David Hall, with plans to hire more staff in the near future to working with our growing number of clients worldwide.
+We started off with a force of one– NeuroGuides CEO and Chief Guide, J. David Hall.

-J. David Hall is a Dad to three autistic people, and he drives our NeuroGuides mobile, going to autistic clients wherever they are.
+J. David Hall is a Dad to three autistic people, and he drives our NeuroGuides mobile, traveling to meet autistic clients wherever they are.

-As we work with, train others in businesses, we also recruit Life Guides within organizations to bring about greater impact in their own spaces.
+As we work with and train others in businesses, we also recruit Life Guides within organizations to bring about greater impact in their own spaces.

 Why are you needed?

-There are many government, social services and organizations, who work with autistic people and have been doing so for many years.
+There are many government, social services, and support organizations which work with autistic people and have been doing so for many years.